ritlo/UniversalAdMute/README.md

 # UniversalAdMute

-Automatically mute streams using OpenCLip models, currently implemented to work with Apple's MobileCLIP-S2-OpenCLIP.
+Automatically mute streams using OpenCLIP models, currently implemented to work with Apple's MobileCLIP-S2-OpenCLIP.
+Every second a screenshot is captured and sent to the model, which calculates it's similarity between `'Television tv advertisement break'` and `'football soccer fifa uefa match tv sports broadcast'`.
+The active audio device is muted and un-muted according to similarity thresholds.
+Usable on a CPU however a longer interval would be desirable.

 No notable load when running on a Ryzen 7 4800HS/GTX 1650 4GB/40GB RAM Zephyrus G14.
-Every second a screenshot is captured and sent to the model, which calculates it's similarity between `'Television tv advertisement break'` and `'football soccer fifa uefa match tv sports broadcast'`.
-Using the pycaw library, the active audio device is muted and un-muted according to defined thresholds.
-Usable on CPU however a longer interval would be desirable.

 ## Installation
 Currently implemented and tested on Windows.
 However, it's just the AudioController module that is platform specific.